awwright/http-progress/draft-wright-http-patch-byterange.md

 Operations more complicated than standard filesystem operations are out of scope for this media type.
 A feature of byte range patch is an upper limit on the complexity of applying the patch.
 In contrast, prepending, splicing, replace, or other complicated file operations could potentially require the entire file on disk be rewritten.

-# Security Considerations {#security-considerations}

-## Unallocated ranges

-A byterange patch may permit writes to offsets beyond the end of the resource.
-This may have non-obvious behavior.

-Servers will normally only allow patch ranges to start inside or at the immediate end of the representation.
-Servers supporting sparse files MUST NOT return uninitialized memory or storage contents.
-Uninitialized regions may be initialized prior to executing the sparse write, or this may be left to the filesystem if it can guarantee this behavior.

-At the same time, servers should not automatically write to disk to fill in large unallocated ranges.
-If supported, unallocated ranges should be optimized away at the storage layer.
-Otherwise, servers should treat the write the same as a write by the client, and return an error if necessary.

-## Document Size Hints

-A byte range patch is, overall, designed to require server resources that's proportional to the patch size.
-One possible exception to this rule is the complete-length part of the Content-Range field, which hints at the final upload size.
-Generally, this does not require the server to (immediately) allocate this amount of data.
-However, some servers may choose to begin preallocating disk space right away, which could be a very expensive operation proportional to the actual size of the request.

-In general, servers SHOULD treat the complete-length hint the same as a PUT request of that size, and issue a 400 (Client Error). [^3]

-[^3]: 413 (Payload Too Large) might not be appropriate for this situation, as it would indicate the patch is too large and the client should break up the patches into smaller chunks, rather than the intended final upload size being too large.

---- back